 This project was funded by the National Historical Publications & Records Commission.

-January 1, 1974 - MPR’s Connie Goldman interviews writer and performer Garrison Keillor.
-Keillor discusses people watching, and the powdermilk biscuits, comedy, and music from Prairie Home Companion.
+January 1, 1974 - MPR’s Connie Goldman interviews writer and performer Garrison Keillor, who discusses people watching, Powdermilk Biscuits, comedy, and music from A Prairie Home Companion.